[Note: An updated post about “jury-rigged,” “jerry-rigged,” and “jerry-built” appeared on the blog on Dec. 13, 2019.]

 American Heritage says the verb “jerry-rig” is an alteration of “jury-rig” influenced by “jerry-build.”
 Merriam-Webster’s says the participial adjective “jerry-rigged” is probably a blend of “jury-rigged” and “jerry-built.”
 Thus language changes.

 In fact, this “new” jury-rigged (or jerry-built) phrase isn’t all that new.
-It’s been with us for nearly half a century, according to Merriam-Webster’s, and means built in a crude or improvised manner.
+It’s been with us since 1896, according to our searches of old newspaper databases, and means built in a crude or improvised manner.

 Of the three expressions, “jury-rigged” is by far the oldest, with roots going back to the early 17th century, when a “jury-mast” was a temporary mast put up to replace one that was broken or carried away, according to the Oxford English Dictionary.